 When your business is more discoverable the ‘#’ allows you to engage with people with common interests.

-This is a great way to spread your message and increase your visibility one the Internet for your business.
+This is a great way to spread your message and increase your visibility on the Internet for your business.
 Creating the right hashtag for your brand also creates consistency.
 Knowing how to use the ‘#’ brings success on social media.